Professional standards and guidance for GSR members

 - Committed to continuous professional development in line with the CPD Handbook

-GSR members must be highly skilled and possess competencies set out in the GSR Competency Framework and develop these in line with the Framework and CPD workbook.
+GSR members must be highly skilled and possess competencies set out in the GSR Competency Framework and develop these in line with the Framework.

 Departments/devolved administrations must ensure that GSR members are recruited and promoted in line with the GSR Recruitment Protocol and must provide appropriate budget and opportunities to support the CPD of GSR members

 GSR members must take opportunities to develop their skills and expertise.